-Each attorney at the Portland law firm of Kohlmetz, Steen & Hanrahan, P.C., is given the freedom to structure their own fee agreements with individual clients as they see fit.
+Each of the Portland criminal defense attorneys at the law firm of Kohlmetz, Steen & Hanrahan, P.C., is given the freedom to structure their own fee agreements with individual clients as they see fit.
 We feel that each client and each case is unique, and our individualized approach to client representation begins with our fee agreements.
 We strive for complete transparency and honesty in our fee agreements.
 Generally speaking, there are two forms of fee agreements utilized in our office: The hourly fee agreement and the flat fee agreement.

 Hourly Fee Structures

-Keeping in mind that every case and client is different, hourly rates for attorney's fees will vary between $250-$500 per hour.
-Factors that typically go into setting the actual rate often include the nature and type of case, relative time pressures, the novelty or complexity of the case, or issues raised therein etc. Typically, there is a minimum fee set by the attorney before he will engage the client and case.
+Keeping in mind that every case and client is different, hourly rates for attorney's fees will vary between $250-$420 per hour.
+Factors that typically go into setting the actual rate often include the nature and type of case, relative time pressures, the novelty or complexity of the case, or issues raised therein etc. Typically, there is a minimum fee set by your attorney before he will engage the client and case.
 Hourly fee agreements are usually billed monthly against an agreed upon retainer sum which the client has deposited into the firm’s trust account.
 Each month the attorney invoices the client and deducts the appropriate amount from the trust account.
 The client replenishes the trust account upon receipt of the invoice until the case is concluded.
 Any retainer funds unearned by the attorney are returned to the client at the conclusion of the case.

 Often, our clients have discreet matters in which the outcome or a range of outcomes can be predicted with some degree of certainty.
-In these situations, our lawyers and clients will often negotiate a flat fee for all attorney hours necessary to accomplish the stated goal(s).
-Often these agreements are made in three distinct categories:
+In these situations, our Portland criminal defense lawyers and clients will often negotiate a flat fee for all services necessary to accomplish the stated goal(s).
+Examples of such agreements include:

-Pre-charge representation: This is where a client has been arrested or is being investigated but no formal charges have been made.
+- Pre-charge representation: These agreements cover situations where a client has been arrested or is being investigated but no formal charges have been made.
 They often involve document and evidence review, utilization of private defense investigators and negotiations with law enforcement or prosecuting authorities.

 When we negotiate attorney fees, we also negotiate what other fees and costs the client will be responsible for during the life of his or her case.
-Typically, we do not charge our clients for routine business expenses (regular postage, local travel, copying costs, etc.).
-Special provisions are made for more extraordinary expenses (long distance phone calls, plane or overnight travel, etc.).
+Typically, we do not charge our clients for routine business expenses (legal research costs, regular postage, local travel, copying costs, etc.).
+Special provisions are made for more extraordinary expenses (long distance phone calls, airfare or overnight travel, etc.).

 It is common for our attorneys to recommend that the client also retain the services of outside experts and private investigators to assist in the preparation of his or her case and his or her defense.
 Payment of the costs and fees incurred by the use of these third parties is always the client's responsibility.
-The use of such third parties must be agreed to by the client and is only authorized after the client is fully informed of the need for their retention and with full disclosure of their potential cost.
+However, The use of such third parties must be agreed to by the client and is only authorized after the client is fully informed of the need for their retention and with full disclosure of their potential cost.